ScottishCovidResponse/Covid19_EERAModel/README.md

 The command line options supplied are logged in the output log file for future reference.

 ### Inputs
 The model requires a number of input files to run, in addition to the command line arguments.
 Input files must be placed in the `data` directory, and must be named according to the table below.
 The required contents of each file are described in more detail underneath the table.

-Examples of each of the files can be found in the `data/example` directory.
+** Examples of each of the files below can be found in the `data/example` directory.**

 | File name        | Description           | Usage|
 | ------------- |:-------------:|:-------------:|